Clarendon Specialty Fasteners Standard Terms and Conditions of Supply

 11.5 The Seller shall not be liable in respect of any loss or damage of whatsoever kind or howsoever caused whether by reason of the negligence of the Seller or otherwise, to premises, plant or other physical property.
 In the event of legal liability being established the Seller shall not be liable to pay damages arising from the aforesaid loss or damage.

-11.6 Save as expressly provided for in the contract for supply the Seller shall in no circumstances be liable for the following loss or damage howsoever caused and howsoever arising whether by reason of the Seller’s negligence or otherwise, even if such loss or damage was or ought reasonably to have been, in the contemplation of the parties at the date of the contract for supply as being likely to occur;
+11.6 The Seller shall in no circumstances be liable for the following loss or damage howsoever caused and howsoever arising whether by reason of the Seller’s negligence or otherwise, even if such loss or damage was or ought reasonably to have been, in the contemplation of the parties at the date of the contract for supply as being likely to occur;

 (i) Economic loss, which shall include, without limitation, loss of profits, reputation, goodwill, business use, use of interest, services of employee or agent, anticipated savings, expenses rendered futile by the breach and expenses caused by the breach;